towersvault/shinpokered/README.md

   - Talk to the right-side aide in Oak's lab to toggle on/off
   - Enemy pkmn will evolve by level if applicable
   - Gym leaders and the E4 scale slightly higher than normal trainers
-- Playing on "Set" style provides increased difficulty
+- Playing on "SET" style provides increased difficulty
   - Enemy trainer pokemon are assigned level-appropriate stat exp
-  - Enemy trainer pokemon have randomized DVs that are all 8 or better (on a scale of 1 to 15)
+  - Enemy trainer pokemon have randomized DVs that are all 8 or better (on a scale of 0 to 15)
   - Badge-granted stat boosts are disabled in trainer battles
   - X-stat items have double the effect like in more recent generations
+  - Revive items cannot be used in battles
-  - Mewtwo will prevent you from using a master ball on it
+  - Mewtwo will prevent you from using a master ball on it and use AI to choose moves
+- Added the Clause Brothers to Viridian City
+  - They toggle enforcement of the item, sleep, and/or freeze clauses
+  - The clauses apply to the player and AI equally, and only apply during non-link trainer battles
+  - Sleep and freeze clauses work like they do in Pokemon Stadium

 #Quick Keys